-How do you choose an online car loan broker?
+How do I choose an online car loan broker?

 Choosing the right broker can help make the car-financing process smooth.
 Find out what sets these companies apart and what important information to look for before choosing one.

-Remember that an online car loan broker is quite impersonal.
-You may never go to a physical office to discuss your loan options, and much of your business may be conducted over the phone or online.
+An online car loan broker is quite impersonal.
+You might never go to a physical office to discuss your loan options, and much of your business may be conducted over the phone or online.
 If you like meeting a lender face-to-face and want personal interactions, an online broker may not be the right decision for you.